mmbman/Katagiri/zazen-instruction.md

 [Listen to Part 1](https://www.youtube.com/watch?v=0-Sx0FSjh20)

-In *zazen*... *zazen* means Zen meditation, in Japanese *za*-*zen*. *Za* is sitting, *zen* is zen, tranquility.
+[...] *Zazen* means Zen meditation, in Japanese *za*-*zen*. *Za* is sitting, *zen* is zen, tranquility.
 So I always use the term *zazen*, because the zazen we do is a little different from the meditation that [other schools,] other religions do.
 That’s why I want to use the original term *zazen*.

 In Chinese, etymologically, the *za* [is that] two persons sit in the universe. (*Transcriber’s Note:* The character *za* 坐 depicts two people (人) sitting on the ground (土).) *Za* [or] sitting that means you have to sit with more than two beings.
 Not only human beings.
-You cannot sit alone.
-So you should sit with more than two beings: in the earth, in the universe.
+You cannot sit alone, so you should sit with more than two beings: in the earth, in the universe.
 Not in your own egoistic, selfish territory.
 So [if] you must open yourself and sit in the universe, very naturally you have to sit *with* all sentient beings.
 That is called *sitting*.

 And then, very naturally through *this* sitting, that sitting is exactly *zen*, tranquility.
 Because all sentient beings around you are exactly sitting with you!
 So very naturally that is called *zen*: tranquility.